Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-Wikipedia app is one of the best apps for Windows 8 and Windows 10.
-Curios to learn more about this app?
+Wikipedia app is one of the best apps for Windows 10.
+Curious to learn more about this app?
 Read this extensive review below.

-If you are looking for the biggest free encyclopedia to download on your Windows 8 or Windows 10 tablet or laptop, then you should be glad to hear that Wikipedia has its own official Windows app in the Windows Store.
+If you are looking for the biggest free encyclopedia to download on your Windows 10 tablet or laptop, you should be glad to hear that Wikipedia has its own official Windows app in Microsoft Store.

-One of the most awesome Windows 8 and Windows 10 applications that you can currently try in the Windows Store is, without doubt, the Wikipedia application.
-Personally, I think it’s the best education application in the whole white world.
+One of the most awesome Windows 10 applications that you can currently try in the Microsoft Store is, without a doubt, the Wikipedia application.
+I think it’s the best education application in the whole white world.

-What else can beat a huge, always growing library of knowledge, and all for free?
-Currently, there are more than 20 million articles about just anything you’d like to read.
+What else can beat a huge, always-growing library of knowledge, and all for free?
+There are more than 20 million articles about anything you’d like to read.

 Wikipedia is the free encyclopedia containing more than 20 million articles in 280 languages, and is the most comprehensive and widely used reference work humans have ever compiled.

-If you’ve been using Wikipedia until now only on the web, don’t be too surprised by the big difference in the Windows 8 and Windows 10 application.
+If you’ve been using Wikipedia until now only on the web, don’t be too surprised by the big difference in the Windows 10 application.

-This means that the experience will be just the same whether you’re on a Windows RT, Windows 8 or Windows 8 Pro, and Windows 10 device.
+This means that the experience will be just the same whether you’re on a Windows RT or Windows 10 device.

-Currently, the application has a 4 out of 5 rating and has been rated only by 600 persons.
+Currently, the application has a 4 out of 5 ratings, rated only by 600 persons.
 As Windows 10 versions will become more popular, expect that number to increase a lot.

 Update to Wikipedia app for Windows 10